Our Story

 2020 Our second Queen's Award

-We had to maintain social distancing while receiving our second Queen’s Award for International Trade from the Deputy Lieutenant of Oxfordshire.
+Due to the pandemic, we had to maintain social distancing while receiving our second Queen’s Award for International Trade from the Deputy Lieutenant of Oxfordshire.

 2021 Art meets engineering